As a holiday home owner, you might be wondering whether to let your property with a holiday letting agent...

 For more information, click here to read our blog ‘What to know when buying a holiday home in Dartmouth‘.

-These are just some of the best places to consider in South Devon when looking to invest in a second home.
+These are just some of the places to consider where to buy a second home in South Devon.
 It is also worth thinking about choosing a property in a more secluded, remote location… Coast & Country Cottages has a number of properties in peaceful, rural spots, ideal for those planning to truly get away from it all and experience Devon’s tranquillity.

 For more advice on where to buy, contact our professional, experienced New Properties team on 01548 843773 – they would be delighted to assist you.
 Alternatively, click here to visit our ‘let your cottage’ page, where you can order your free owner guide today.